aionnetwork/aion-docs/kernels/java/graphical-interface.md

 Upon launching the kernel process, it will run an integrity check to verify the blocks in its database.
 During this time, the kernel is running, but the GUI cannot yet connect to it.
 Therefore, with a large database, it will stay in the `CONNECTING...` state for some time with no feedback until this check is complete.

-**Resolution**:

-Wait for the integrity check to complete, the progress of which can be monitored from the kernel log file.
+Just wait for the integrity check to complete, the progress of which can be monitored from the kernel log file.

 ## Setup and Launch